 The one draw back to the cauliflower in these freezer cakes is that the cake is a little “icy” and more ice cream-like than my usual creamy and smooth cashew cakes.
 So I tried to offset that by folding in extra pumpkin seeds into the original cranberry cake, which helped with the texture quite a bit.
 But with this chocolate one I wanted to see what happens with just the addition of cacao.
 The cake was a lot more smooth and velvety and I like smooth and velvety, don’t you? :) No added seeds were therefore needed.

-I also added in some of my favorite chocolate flavor enhancers… you know, things that take a chocolate cake and turn it into CHOCOLATE cake ?
-My usual go-tos: espresso powder and blackstrap molasses… Highly recommend not skipping for the ultimate chocolatey experience.
-And I threw in some maca powder for a superfood kick.
+I also added in some of my favorite chocolate flavor enhancers… you know, things that take a chocolate cake and turn it into CHOCOLATE cake ;) My usual go-tos: espresso powder and blackstrap molasses… Highly recommend not skipping for the ultimate chocolatey experience.
+And I threw in some maca powder for good measure.

 I shared this cake with some friends to see what they thought and they loved it so much it was all gone in a sitting.
 They were absolutely shocked the main ingredient was cauliflower and said all they detected was an amazing chocolate treat and nothing more.
-I’d call that a pass ?
+I call that a pass.